NOTE: The following guidelines apply equally to photography and videography. Whether stills or motion, please be respectful of your subjects!

 - No photography in the Art Show.
 Most, if not all, of the art on display at the Art Show is for sale — so it shouldn’t be much of a surprise that photography isn’t permitted here.
 Many of the artists will be more than happy to let you take their artwork home with you, they’d just prefer not to give it away for free.

-- No photography during Friday’s 18+ Special Event.
-Due to the adult nature of the show and by request of the performers, we ask that you keep your camera off during the performance.
+- No photography during any 18+ Panels or Events.
+Due to the adult nature of the content and by request of the performers, we ask that you keep your camera off during the performance.
 The only photographers permitted have already been pre-approved by Norwescon.
 Thank you for your cooperation.

 - No flash photography during Saturday’s Masquerade.
 Think of it this way: if you were all wrapped up in a fancy costume that you had worked weeks or months on, navigating your way along a stage in a large dark room, perhaps with your vision blocked or impaired in some way by your costume, would you want a sudden huge flash of light distracting you?
 There’s simply too much potential for accidents, so please — keep your flash turned off in the Masquerade.